lehrblogger/lehrblogger.com-octopress/source/_posts/2008-11-19-itp-winter-show-2008.md

 categories:
   - events
   - ITP
-excerpt: "I still <3 the ITP Shows."
+blurb: "I still <3 the ITP Shows."
-show_excerpt: true
+show_blurb: true
 ---
 Details have been announced for the Winter Show!
 I'm hoping my Twitter project will be selected for display, but we'll see.